Galata: Roman and Byzantine periods

 In 1261, the quarter was retaken by the Byzantines, but Emperor Michael VIII Palaiologos (r.
 1259–1282) granted it to the Genoese in 1267 in accordance with the Treaty of Nymphaeum.
 The precise limits of the Genoese colony were stipulated in 1303, and they were prohibited from fortifying it.
-The Genoese however disregarded this, and through subsequent expansions of the walls, enlarged the area of their settlement.
-These walls, including the mid-14th-century Galata Tower (originally Christea Turris, "Tower of Christ", and completed in 1348) survived largely intact until the 19th century, when most were dismantled in order to allow further urban expansion towards the northern neighbourhoods of Beyoğlu, Beşiktaş, and beyond.
+The Genoese, however, disregarded this, and through subsequent expansions of the walls, enlarged the area of their settlement.
+These walls, including the mid-14th century Galata Tower (originally Christea Turris, "Tower of Christ", and completed in 1348) survived largely intact until the 19th century, when most were dismantled to allow further urban expansion towards the northern neighbourhoods of Beyoğlu, Beşiktaş, and beyond.
 At present, only a small portion of the Genoese walls are still standing, in the vicinity of the Galata Tower.

+With its design modeled after the 13th-century wing of the Palazzo San Giorgio in Genoa, the Genoese Palace was built by the Podestà of Galata, Montano De Marini.
+It was known as the Palazzo del Comune (Palace of the Municipality) in the Genoese period and was initially built in 1314, damaged by fire in 1315 and repaired in 1316.

+The building's appearance remained largely unchanged until 1880, when its front (southern) façade on Bankalar Caddesi (facing the Golden Horn), together with about two-thirds of the building, was demolished for constructing the street's tramway line.
+The front façade was later reconstructed in the 1880s with a different style and became a 5-floor office building named Bereket Han, while its rear (northern) façade on Kart Çınar Sokak (and the remaining one-third of the palace building) has retained the materials and design of the original structure, but needs restoration.
+Bankalar Caddesi has rows of Ottoman-era bank buildings, including the headquarters of the Ottoman Central Bank, which is today the Ottoman Bank Museum.
+Several ornaments that were originally on the façade of the Genoese Palace were used to embellish these 19th-century bank buildings in the late Ottoman period.